agsb/immu/Abouts.md

 : FLIP SWAP SWIP SWAP ; (O=3)

 ```
-As showed, SWIP as atomic is a good choice for design of primitive words.
+As showed, SWIP as atomic is a good choice for design of a primitive words.

 PS.
 The permutation of 3 is 6, as { 1 2 3 is initial }, { 1 3 2 is swap }, (2 1 3 is swip }, { 2 3 1 is rot }, { 3 1 2 is -rot }, { 3 2 1 is flip }